jugalkishorebhatt/point_of_sale/README.md

 Main application wihch triggers necessary functions and upload the config file.
 Which list on how the application should execute.

 #### <u>config.yaml</u>
-Esentials parameters required are the module and class name.
+Essential parameters required are the module and class name.
 With other user defined parameters required to make the users part of application interactive.

 #### <u>posTrans</u>
 Instanciates dependent application dynamically depending on the module and the class name provided in the config.yaml file